Rate-Independent Computation in Continuous Chemical Reaction Networks: The Computational Power of Stable Computation

 For the sake of contradiction, suppose not.
 Then there are $k+1$ non-coplanar points in $G$.
 Since $G$ is convex, it contains the entire $(k+1)$-dimensional convex hull $H$ of these points.
 Since $H$ is a $(k+1)$-dimensional convex polytope, it contains two different values of $y$ corresponding to the same value of $\vx$, contradicting the fact that only a single $y$ value exists in all output-stable states reachable from $\vx$.
 This establishes the claim that $G$ must be a subset of a $k$-dimensional hyperplane.

-Since the graph of $f$ is a subset of a $k$-dimensional hyperplane, it is a affine function.
+Since the graph of $f$ is a subset of a $k$-dimensional hyperplane, $f$ is an affine function.
 Since there are no reactions of the form $\emptyset \to \ldots$, $Y$ cannot be produced from the initial state $\vx=\vec{0}$ (nor can any other species), so $f(\vec{0})=0$.
 Therefore this hyperplane passes through the origin, so it defines a linear function. \end{proof}

-In Lemma~\ref{lem-siphon-implies-linear-nondual}, the reason that we restrict attention to a single output siphon $\Omega$ is as follows.
-If different output siphons are drained, then different linear functions may be computed by the CRC.
+In Lemma~\ref{lem-siphon-implies-linear-nondual}, the reason that we restrict attention to a single output siphon $\Omega$ is that if different output siphons are drained, then different linear functions may be computed by the CRC.
 For example, $X_1+X_2\to Y$ computes $f(x_1,x_2) = x_1$ if siphon $\{X_2\}$ is drained and $f(x_1,x_2) = x_2$ if siphon $\{X_1\}$ is drained.
+If a CRC stably computes then an output stable state is reachable from any input state.
+Thus by \Cref{lem:siphon-stable}, from every input state some stabilizing siphon is drainable, and the following corollary is immediate: \begin{corollary} Let $f:\Rp^k \to \Rp$ be stably computed by a CRC.
+Then $f$ is piecewise linear. \end{corollary}